Yogalakshmi-P/AI-Interview-Question-Generator/README.md

-# AI-Interview-Question-Generator
+# AI Interview Question Generator (Without Backend)

-A small JS app that stores a local JSON bank of interview questions (IT/CS topics) and displays random ones based on selected categories.
+A simple HTML, CSS, and JavaScript-based app that helps students practice interview questions by generating random ones from different categories.
+All data is stored locally in the browser using **localStorage** — no backend needed.

+---

+## 🚀 Features

+- Select from multiple categories: Java, Networking, DBMS, Aptitude
+- Random question generation without repeats
+- Save questions for later review
+- Fully client-side — no backend required

+---